victorfink/victorfinkelstein.com/_posts/2018-12-25-data-cleaning.markdown

 categories: jekyll update
 ---

-## Introduction

 <div style="text-align: justify">

 In this post, we focus on the data cleaning.
-It is very important that **the data is clean before beginning any computation** or visualization as it can produce absurd results or even produce errors.
+It is very important that <b>the data is clean before beginning any computation</b> or visualization as it can produce absurd results or even produce errors.

 </div>